samebdon/heRho/README.md

 =========
 heterozygosity-based estimator of Rho

-heRho estimates crossover rates, gene conversion rates, and the mean gene conversion tract length using heterozygosity data from single diploid genomes.
+heRho estimates crossover rates, gene conversion rates, and the mean gene conversion tract length using distance-dependent heterozygosity data from single diploid genomes in a simple composite-likelihood scheme.
 More information about the method and implementation can be read on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.11.09.467857v1.full.pdf).

 ## Dependencies (via [conda](https://conda.io/miniconda.html))
 -------